Payment reminder templates for overdue invoices - that work!

 Factors to consider when choosing a remit payment service

-Now that we've covered the benefits of pay remittance services, let's take a look at the factors you might want to consider when choosing one of these remit payment providers for your own business.
+Here are some factors you should consider when choosing one of these remit payment providers for your business.

 Fees and exchange rates